kirikiriyamama/soror/README.md

 # Soror

-Soror is EC2 instances searcher, EC2 instances are searched by tags
+Search for EC2 instances by tags :mag_right:

 ## Installation